S&P stock futures fall, Asian stocks slip as U.S.-China trade tensions simmer

 The United States and China appeared at a deadlock over trade negotiations on Sunday as Washington demanded promises of concrete changes to Chinese law and Beijing said it would not swallow any “bitter fruit” that harmed its interests.

-President Donald Trump tweeted late on Sunday that the United States is “right were we want to be with China,” adding that Beijing “broke the deal with us” and then sought to renegotiate.
+President Donald Trump tweeted late on Sunday that the United States is “right where we want to be with China,” adding that Beijing “broke the deal with us” and then sought to renegotiate.

 The trade war between the world’s top two economies escalated on Friday, with the United States hiking tariffs on $200 billion worth of Chinese goods after President Donald Trump said Beijing “broke the deal” by reneging on earlier commitments.
 China has vowed to retaliate, without giving details.